Recovering after Breast Augmentation Surgery – what is normal and not normal

 No marathons, crossfit or strenuous exercise for at least the first few weeks after your breast augmentation surgery (until your Surgeon says it’s okay)!
 Listen to your body and gradually increase your level of activity, but be sure to ask your Surgeon when they believe you’re ready for your more arduous workouts or daily activities.

-Please speak to our medical advisors about what level of gentle exercise you can start with to get you active again.
+Please speak to our medical coordinators about what level of gentle exercise you can start with to get you active again.

 DON’T ignore feelings of pain and nausea after Surgery.